 This site is an index of the writing and works of art by the conceptual artist Mary Ellen Carroll.
-It is under construction.
-Please check back on a regular basis as it is updated on an ongoing basis.
+It is always under construction.
+Please check back on a regular basis as we update it daily.
 Thank you.

-Mary Ellen Carroll has a new commission for the Yinchuan Museum of Contemporary Art and the first biennial for Ningxia province in China, that is under the artistic direction of Bose Krishnamachari.
-Carroll will realize two works, A Fake Hare Has 24 Gold Teeth and Next Time with Jacky.
+Mary Ellen Carroll had a new commission for the Yinchuan Museum of Contemporary Art and the first biennial for Ningxia province in China, that was under the artistic direction of Bose Krishnamachari.
+Carroll realized two works, A Fake Hare Has 24 Gold Teeth and Next Time with Jacky.

 Mary Ellen Carroll’s (MEC, studios) prolific career as a conceptual artist spans more than twenty years and primarily occupies the disciplines of architecture/design and public policy, writing, performance and film.
 The foundation of the practice is the investigation of a single, fundamental question: what do we consider a work of art?
 Carroll frequently works with unsuspecting materials that range from public policy and land use to unused television frequencies as a form of 21st century land art, albeit the valuable and non-visible real estate of radio frequency.
 She is the recipient of numerous grants and honors, including the Berlin Prize at the American Academy in Berlin for 2016, a Graham Foundation Fellowship for prototype 180 and the AIA’s Artist of the Year Award.
 She has received a Guggenheim Fellowship, a Pollack/Krasner Award, a Rockefeller Foundation Fellowship and a MacDowell Colony Fellowship.
 Carroll was also awarded a Pennies From Heaven Award for her contribution to New York City for work that contributes to the cultural realm and is socially visionary.
 Her work has been exhibited at numerous American and international institutions and galleries, including the Whitney Museum-New York, Generali Foundation-Vienna, Austria, Jacobs Museum-Zurich, Switzerland, ICA Philadelphia, the Renaissance Society-Chicago, ICA-London, Museum für Völkerkunde-Munich, MOMUK-Vienna.
 Her work belongs in numerous public and private collections.